AES / MSC "Mugs" from Zephyr - 1980 / 1984

 For professional translator Daniel Pokorn, working at AES Downview. a good, meaty translation goes beyond technicalities and becomes a work of art.
 Daniel also happens to be a professional sculptor so he views his texts as raw material waiting to be carved into forms and textures of another language.
 He has exhibited widely in Ontario and has contributed to the permanent collection of the Sculptor's Society of Canada.
 None of his oeuvres are directly influenced by meteorology, but he has produced a series, Suns and Mountains, inspired by Canadian landscapes.
 (1983)

-See also Daniel's 1987 sculpture And Love Will Prevail, described in the May / June 1988 edition of Zephyr
+See Daniel's 1987 sculpture And Love Will Prevail, described in the May / June 1988 edition of Zephyr

 Jim McCulloch, director general, Central Services Directorate, is AES member on the departmental Advisory Committee on Personnel and participated in discussions leading to adoption of a new policy on employee appraisal.
 If response to the article is good, Mr. McCulloch offers to contribute more material on the topic.
 (1983)